-- 1. Minimum wage increases in China are a very effective policy tool for increasing income and consumption levels of households dependant on the minimum wage.
+- 1. Minimum wage increases in China are a very effective policy tool for increasing income and consumption levels of households dependent on the minimum wage.
 Our estimates show a marginal propensity to consume out of a minimum wage income shock of one.
 In other words, low-wage households spend the entire additional income stemming from a higher minimum wage.
 Only for the 6.5% of households without a child do we find an economically large saving effect.
 These households save two thirds of the income increase explained by the minimum wage hike. - 2.
 More than 30% of the minimum wage income shock is consumed as health and educational expenditure.
 This is likely to improve the long-run income of the family since these categories of expenditures are akin to investments as shown by Attanasio et al. (2007) and Blundell et al. (2008).
 Households earning more than half of their disposable income from minimum wages spend between 0.26-0.32% of the income increase on food consumption. - 3.
 Some of the evidence suggests that liquidity constraints contribute to the strong consumption response as in Zeldes (1989) and Jappelli and Pistaferri (2010).
 For example, financially less constrained low-wage households with property income show a marginal propensity to consume which is 36% lower than for households without property income.
-Yet, the marginal propensity of consumption remains high even for these households in light of China's low aggregate
+Yet, the marginal propensity of consumption remains high even for these households in light of China's low aggregate shocks to income.

-3A shortcoming of the UHS is that household consumption is not broken down by household member, which implies that we cannot infer an individual's marginal propensity to consume, but instead rely on aggregate household estimates.
-4Previous work on consumption responses to income shocks in developing countries has relied on weather induced shocks to income.
 Wolpin (1982) uses weather shocks in India to estimate an income elasticity of consumption in the range 0.91-1.02 depending on the definition of consumption.
-Related work by Paxson (1992) studies weather shocks in Thailand to estimate the same property to weather related income shocks greater than zero, but small.
-Kan at all consumption to income ratio.
+Related work by Paxson (1992) studies weather shocks in Thailand to estimate the saving propensity to weather related income shocks greater than zero, but small.

-Thailand to estimate the saving propensity to weather related income shocks greater than zero, but small.
 Kan et al. (2017) exploit variation in the 2009 Taiwan Shopping Voucher Program to find a marginal propensity to consume of one quarter.